ch010060/DLsite_Renamer/README.md

 ```

 ### Notice：
-1. Please modify the config.json with **UTF-8**.
+1. Please modify the config.json under **UTF-8**.
 ![Notepad3](https://i.imgur.com/L73BXEZ.png)
-2. You can delete the unnecessary string in【】in filename if required.
+2. You can delete the unnecessary string between【】in filename if required.
-3. Skip download the cover.jpg if it does exist.
+3. Skip download the "cover.jpg" if it does exist.
-4. Special character processing: Convert the "Windows invalid character" to fullwidth form, multilple space to single space.
+4. Special character processing: Convert the "Windows invalid character" to fullwidth form, multilple spaces to single space.

 ### (Optional) CLI version without GUI and loop：
 ```